williamsyang-work/trace-viewer-performance-testing/README.md

 Not sure if docker is needed, or if Theia-Trace-Extension has been successfully run in docker yet.

-The code can be integrated into any codebase to directly have access, but I think its ugly.
+The code can be copy and pasted into any codebase for direct access, but I think its ugly.
 See: [williamsyang-work/theia-trace-extension at performance-testing (github.com)](https://github.com/williamsyang-work/theia-trace-extension/tree/performance-testing).

 ## TO-DO
 1) Ability to automatically launch and setup the source application